HMS Beaulieu: Later service

 Beaulieu continued to serve in the Channel until the end of the French Revolutionary War.
-With the Peace of Amiens coming into effect, she was put back in ordinary at Portsmouth in April 1802, with Poyntz leaving her in May.
+With the Peace of Amiens coming into effect, she was put back in ordinary at Portsmouth in April 1802, and Poyntz left her in May.
 The Peace having expired, she was fitted for service again between January and May 1804, being recommissioned by Captain Charles Ekins on 16 April.
 Beaulieu sailed to again serve in the Leeward Islands in June, and in January 1805 she recaptured the merchant brig Peggy.
 Captain Kenneth Mackenzie replaced Ekins a month later when the latter was appointed to the 74-gun ship of the line HMS Defence.
 Still serving in the Leeward Islands by October, the frigate returned to Britain some time after this and was paid off in March or April 1806.
 She was sent to Deptford Dockyard to be broken up on 3 June; this was completed some time during 1809.